magnetikonline/identix/README.md

 ## What is a duplicate?
 Files are considered duplicate based on their identical binary representation:
-- Files as scanned are grouped by their file size to quickly rule out non-duplicates.
+- Files are scanned and grouped by file size to quickly rule out non-duplicates.
-- Grouped files then have their MD5 checksums calculated - those that match are duplicates.
+- Grouped files then have SHA-1 hashes calculated - those that match are duplicates.

 Files to consider can optionally be filtered based on:
 - One or more glob filespecs.